wingyiuc/explaining-explainable-ai/README.md

 This repo is to share some of my personal findings on Explainable AI, in particular, the interpretation of SHAP values and pitfalls when we deploy it in production.

-The code illustration is in `explaining-explainable-ai.ipynb / html`
+The code illustration is in `explaining-explainable-ai.ipynb` or download and view `explaining-explainable-ai.html` to view all the JavaScript graph display that are disabled by github.

 # Background